Who is a Project Manager?

 Before we start discussing the role of a project manager, let us first understand who is a project manager and why is a project manager required in any project.
 Projects are basically tasks assigned to a team to be completed on time.
 This is where the role of a project manager comes, to make sure that the team assigned to work on the project fully understands the expectations from the project and appropriately delivers what is required out of it on time.

-The project manager acts as an interface between the client and the project team, so as to provide both the parties what they are expecting from the project.
+The project manager acts as an interface between the client and the project team so as to provide both parties with what they are expecting from the project.
 Hence, the communication between the client and the project resources takes place through the project manager.
 The project manager leads the whole team to ensure that the goals are achieved and delivered to the client within the specified deadlines without any errors.
-He/ She acts like an anchor and is required to spearhead the project to success, as the fate of the whole project is dependent on them.
+He/ She acts as an anchor and is required to spearhead the project to success, as the fate of the whole project is dependent on them.

 Responsibilities of a Project Manager

 A project manager’s responsibilities include overseeing the whole project management life cycle from the start to the end of the project, which involves:

 The project manager needs to make sure that the requirements of the project are correctly gathered from the source/ client, as this is the first and main step of any project.
 If the requirements are correctly known, only then can the project manager select resources to work on the project according to its need.

 2. Organizing Team and Dividing Tasks

 After gathering the information on the project and understanding what needs to be done, the project manager must organize the whole team and divide the tasks between them according to their skills and requirement so that they can help in achieving the goal of the project with their full potential.
 Here, the project manager’s organizational skills are tested, as any fault in rightly organizing the team would lead to failure of the project.

 3. Creating a Timeline for the Project